Migrate from Developer Pay to Ecommerce

 Authentication

 Developer Pay and Ecommerce have the same authentication requirements.
 Your application must send a valid OAuth 2.0 API access token with each request.
-See Using OAuth 2.0 for more information.
+For more information, see Authenticate with OAuth—Canada and US.

 Permissions